 We understand that finding work placement can be a real struggle for budding Veterinary nurses.
-As part of our commitment to supporting the learning and development of those entering the industry, we offer a handful of voluntary placement opportunities for students enrolled in Certificate 4 in Veterinary Nursing each year that will allow you to experience the practical components of your study in a real clinic situation.
+As part of our commitment to supporting the learning and development of those entering the industry, we offer a handful of voluntary placement opportunities for students enrolled in Certificate IV Veterinary Nursing each year that will allow you to experience the practical components of your study in a real clinic situation.

 What will I be doing?

 Your role and responsibility within the clinic will begin with entry level tasks such as assisting the vet and other nurses, setting up for surgery, general cleaning and walking pets and then gradually increase to include more patient handling and experienced nursing duties such as basic dental procedures, grooming, running pathology tests, blood collection and IV catheterisation as well as administrative tasks.

 The placement opportunity is voluntary based and therefore students will not be paid for their time with us.
 However, high performing students in the past have been offered a permanent position after the completion of their course.
 This is of course dependent on the clinic’s capacity and needs at the time.

 As an entry level nurse, you should be punctual, proactive, willing to get your hands dirty and eager to learn.
 If this sounds like you and you would like to be considered for a placement opportunities, please ensure you have the following information:

 1. Proof of current studies with an organisation that has Vocational Training and Advisory Board (VTAB) Accreditation

 3. An up to date and well presented CV stating your previous work experience and animal related experience (where relevant).